 Divers often joke about whether they are "certified" or just "certifiable".
-Often the answer is both! :-) Here's what you need to know to join this off-beat tribe by doing an internationally recognised Open Water dive course that certified you to dive not just in Melbourne, but anywhere in the world.
+Often the answer is both! :-) Here's what you need to know to join this off-beat tribe of underwater explorers by doing an internationally recognised Open Water dive course that certifies you to dive not just in Melbourne, but anywhere in the world.

 Experienced divers actually try not to swim very much (to conserve air), but it is important to be comfortable in the water and in reasonably good shape.
 Before doing your Open Water certification course you will need to complete a comprehensive medical statement.

 If you answer YES to any question on the first page of this form, or are under 16 years old, or are aged 45 or more, you will be referred to a qualified physician for a Diving Medical assessment that conforms to Australian Standard AS4005-1.
 Overseas dive medicals are generally not accepted unless they are equal or better than the AS4005.1 standard.

 Obviously there are some skills to learn in order to get yourself underwater with a breathing apparatus.
 You need to learn these skills from highly-skilled diving instructors via an Open Water dive course from one of the sport's major certification organisations.
-The Scuba Doctor has diving instructors available who are certified to the highest levels within the PADI, SDI/TDI and BSAC streams of diver training.
+The Scuba Doctor has diving instructors available who are certified to the highest levels.

 The common name for the dive course that will enable you to go out and dive with a dive buddy is "Open Water ".
 Typically an Open Water course certifies you to dive to a maximum depth of 18 metres (60 feet).